 Dr. Daniel Almeida

 Dr. Daniel J. Almeida is an Assistant Professor in the School of Education at Cal Poly, San Luis Obispo and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education.
 Dr. Almeida teaches courses on Student Development Theory, Multicultural Counseling, Career Counseling, & Assessment in Higher Education.
 He received his BA in Psychology from Dartmouth College, MA in Higher Education Administration from Boston College, and PhD in Urban Education Policy – Higher Education concentration at the University of Southern California.

 During his professional career Dr. Almeida worked in Student Affairs at Cal Poly, San Luis Obispo as a Coordinator of Student Development, and worked in Career Services at Cal State Long Beach and Loyola Marymount University.
-Dr. Almeida’s research agenda includes issues relating to first-generation college students, including grit, social capital and financial literacy.
-He also is interested in using Social Network Analysis to study networks of relationships of faculty, staff, and students on college campuses.
+Dr. Almeida’s research includes issues relating to first-generation college students and using Social Network Analysis to study networks of relationships of faculty, staff, and students on college campuses.
 He is currently using qualitative methods to examine the intersection of various aspects of social identity and individuals results on the Gallup Strengths Finder.

-Dr. Almeida has recently published articles the Higher Education: Handbook of Theory and Research, Discourse: Studies in the Cultural Politics of Education, and the Journal of Hispanic Higher Education.
-Dr. Almeida also has two chapters included in the edited book The Problem of College Readiness and a chapter in the upcoming book titled Qualitative Inquiry in Higher Education Organization and Policy Research in the Core Concepts in Higher Education series.
+Dr. Almeida has published articles the Higher Education: Handbook of Theory and Research, Discourse: Studies in the Cultural Politics of Education, and the Journal of Hispanic Higher Education.
+Dr. Almeida also has two chapters included in the edited book The Problem of College Readiness and a chapter in Qualitative Inquiry in Higher Education Organization and Policy Research in the Core Concepts in Higher Education series.